Authenticate an embedded app using session tokens

 To verify the authenticity of a session token, refer to Verify the signature.

-To ensure OAuth continues to work with session tokens, your app must mark shop records as uninstalled when a shop uninstalls your app.
+To ensure OAuth continues to work with session tokens, your app needs to make sure shop records are updated when a shop uninstalls your app.
 Your app can receive notifications of uninstalls by subscribing to the

-app/uninstalled webhook.
 You should also set up the webhook subscription for any shops that have already installed your app.
-For example, you could use the webhookSubscriptionCreate endpoint, or create a background job to subscribe to the webhook.
+For example, you could use the webhookSubscriptionCreate endpoint, or define a background job to subscribe to the webhook.

 To determine whether currently authorized scopes match currently requested scopes, you can store the current access scopes on your app or query them using the GraphQL Admin API or REST Admin API: